California Riverside Ballet

-California Riverside Ballet is a ballet company formerly headquartered in Riverside, California, United States, in Riverside's historic Aurea Vista Hotel, city landmark number 84.
-The company was founded in 1969, and operates as a non-profit organization, with support from the city of Riverside, the County of Riverside, the Riverside Arts Council, The Press-Enterprise, and other charitable donations.
-In addition to staging local ballet performances, the organization is known for its annual fundraiser, called Ghost Walk, that takes place prior to Halloween in Downtown Riverside.
-Today, the California Riverside Ballet hosts multiple events in downtown Riverside each year including Spirit Walk, the Nutcracker Tea and The Nutcracker.
+California Riverside Ballet was a ballet company formerly headquartered in Riverside, California, United States, in Riverside's historic Aurea Vista Hotel, city landmark number 84.
+The company was founded in 1969, and operated as a non-profit organization, with support from the city of Riverside, the County of Riverside, the Riverside Arts Council, The Press-Enterprise, and other charitable donations.
+In addition to staging local ballet performances, the organization was known for its annual fundraiser, called Ghost Walk, that took place prior to Halloween in Downtown Riverside.
+Prior to closing, California Riverside Ballet also hosted multiple events in downtown Riverside each year including Spirit Walk, the Nutcracker Tea and The Nutcracker.

-California Riverside Ballet created The Academy Program in June 2013 to offer affordable and free ballet training to students in low income areas.
+California Riverside Ballet created The Academy Program in June 2013 that offered affordable and free ballet training to students in low income areas.

 History

-1969 Founded in Riverside, CA. Split into two different ballet schools both in Riverside, Riverside Ballet Arts, under Glenda Carhart, and California Riverside Ballet.
+Founded in 1969, California Riverside Ballet (CRB) was a nonprofit ballet company and the performance arm associated with Riverside Ballet Arts.
+Under Artistic Director Glenda Carhart, who led both organizations beginning in 1984, CRB presented performances and educational outreach programs throughout the Inland Empire, including an annual production of The Nutcracker.
+In May 2010, Carhart resigned as Artistic Director of California Riverside Ballet and subsequently established Ballet Resource Active Volunteer Association (BRAVA), now known as Riverside Ballet BRAVA, as a separate nonprofit organization.